Some posts contain compensated links. Please read this disclaimer for more info.

 - Mix the eggs, vanilla sugar and sugar to a creamy mixture

-- Add the schnapps, oil, and sour cream and combine well
+- Add the rum or schnapps, oil, and sour cream and combine well

 - In a separate bowl, mix the flour, baking powder, and salt, then gradually add flour mixture to the egg and sugar mix, constant stirring to get a sticky dough.
 Mix it for a few minutes on the table to become smooth and soft